 The main reason I added this software was to increase my word productivity.
 It’s that simple.
 I wanted to produce more words, and I wanted to do it safely and easily.

 When it comes to producing words safely and easily, you may have questions.
 How hard and how dangerous can typing be?
 Well, when you’re producing 1 million words a year, the issue is one of repetitive stress injury.
-I am reading about more and more writers, of a certain age, who are struggling with finger and wrist problems and I’d rather not be included in their number.
+I am reading about more and more writers who struggle with finger and wrist problems.
+I’d rather not be included in their number.

 My main concern was whether using software such as Dragon Naturally Speaking would increase my word count or whether it would be “one more thing” to complicate my life.

 A few years ago, I installed this software on my Mac and it was an unmitigated disaster.
 The software was buggy, and after two weeks of trying to make it work, I gave up.

 This time around, I did a significant amount of research about the topic.
 I read some author blogs, listened to a few podcasts, and I even purchased an e-book.
 I was satisfied this software had developed enough to make it useful, but I took it one step further.

 Even though I run a Mac system, the recommendations were to use the latest Windows version of this software because the Mac version isn’t as good.
 (I don’t want to enter any conversation about whether Mac or Windows is better but in this case Windows wins any contest.)

 To run the Windows version of Dragon Naturally Speaking, it was necessary to first install a virtual machine on my iMac.
 While there are several options available, I went with software named Parallels.